 Copy those two (or three) columns to text editor that support regular expressions, such as NotePad++ or Sublime Text.
+If using PAIRED indexes (three columns), proceed to bullet no. 5

 - single-end indexes: - 1.
 Open 'find & replace' Find ^ (which denotes the beginning of each line).
 Replace with > (and DELETE THE LAST > in the beginning of empty row). - 2.
 Find \t (which denotes tab).
 Replace with \n (which denotes the new line).